datanav/docs/collecting_data.rst

 However, merging data comes with a cost.
 In certain cases, changing the rules of how the data are merged requires the pipe to be reset and run again.
 For large datasets this might mean that it will take time before the downstream pipes will get updates.

-In some cases, merging the data isn’t logical.
+In some cases, merging the data isn't logical.
 For instance, data like countries, counties, cities and streets might be put into a global location dataset, but it is not logical to merge these data.
+For example, if we think of Norway (a country) and Oslo (a city), they both could fit into a global location dataset, both being locations, but we can agree that Norway and Oslo is not the same thing.

 Also note that if a global dataset contains merged data, it does not necessarily mean that every other dataset in the global must be merged.
 Some data might be telling something about an entity but is not necessary the same thing.